Language of Bargaining: Introduction

 Recorded and transcribed speech provides more direct access to the intuitive attitudes and behaviors of the buyers and sellers.
 This enables us to identify subtle types of expression that are predictive of negotiation outcomes and reveal underlying dynamics of negotiation.
 Other findings corroborate conclusions from \citet{lee2017can}, who distinguish the effectiveness of negotiators' different expressions of the same rationale.

 We set up prediction tasks to predict the outcome of a negotiation based on features of the conversation and analyze the important features contributing to class differentiation.
 Our results show that LIWC features provide consistently strong performance and even outperform Longformer (\citealp{beltagy2020longformer}) given the beginning of a negotiation.
-Important features reveal that successful sellers address buyers directly with the pronoun ``you'' and prompt them to divulge their considerations and preferences, while successful buyers convey a sense of emotional indifference and thoughtfulness through filler words and curt acknowledgements of the sellers' arguments.
+Important features reveal that successful sellers drive and frame the conversation early on by using interrogative words to prompt buyers with targeted questions, while successful buyers convey their personal considerations and concerns while using negative expressions to push for lower prices.

 In summary, we make the following contributions: \begin{itemize}[leftmargin=*, itemsep=-2pt, topsep=0pt] \item We build a novel dataset of bargaining and provide annotations of \actnsp. \item We demonstrate that the ability to communicate using language facilitates cooperation. \item Our work reveals linguistic signals that are predictive of negotiation outcomes.
-For instance, it is advantageous to be patient and reactive to the arguments of the other party, rather than the one driving the negotiation. \end{itemize}
+For instance, it is advantageous to drive the negotiation, rather than to be reactive to the other party's arguments. \end{itemize}